Sitecore-Community/Sitecore.Speak.Guidance/componentStructure.md

 ###SPEAK Component Structure.

-When creating your component, under the common folder, you need to re-create the same structure as the BCL structure.
+When creating your component, under the Settings folder, you need to re-create the same structure as the BCL structure.
 Only create folders if you have component inside.

 ![](component-tree.png)